sean-gordon/Investec-ActualBudget/README.md

 ---

-## Supercharge with Actual AI
+## 🤖 Supercharge with Actual AI

-To get the most out of your automated budget, I recommend pairing this Sync tool with **Actual AI**.
+To get the most out of your automated budget, we recommend pairing this Sync tool with **Actual AI**.

 While **Investec Sync** handles the reliable delivery of bank transactions into Actual, **Actual AI** uses Artificial Intelligence to automatically categorise those transactions, assign payees, and clean up descriptions.